Why 510 Thread Batteries Remain the Standard

 - Full graphics with animations

-- Show comprehensive data (voltage, battery, puffs, etc.)
+- Show detailed data (voltage, battery, puffs, etc.)

 - Highest battery consumption